lixinW/ship-hats-docs/subscribing-to-ship-hats.md

 ## Subscribing

 The following image and table outlines the steps that you must complete to get started with SHIP-HATS.
-After you have completed these steps, you will need to perform additional steps to configure the tools that you want to use.
+After you have completed these steps, you will need to perform additional steps to onboard to the SHIP-HATS portal and configure the tools that you want to use.

 These tasks may be completed by multiple people in your organization and SHIP-HATS team.
 However, these tasks must be completed in the specified order.
 All steps are required unless otherwise noted.